DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 ### Step 3 - Create the key  - again - and set an alias
-Run the aws kms create-key command again and this time you will get the result from the creation on a JSON block, like the one below:
+Run the aws kms create-key command again and this time you will get the result from the creation og the key as a JSON block with the metadata of the key.
+See example below:

 ```
 $ aws kms create-key